MG Software.

 Pros

-• +Jest-compatible API for easy migration
+• +Jest-compatible API makes migration a matter of changing imports

-• +Native ESM and TypeScript support
+• +Native ESM and TypeScript support without Babel or ts-jest needed

 Cons